derfrankie/chain-waxing/readme.md

 This tool assists cyclists in keeping track of when their bicycles need chain maintenance.
 It connects with Strava's API to pull the total distance ridden for each bike, and based on user's input, provides an estimate of when the next chain waxing or drip is due.

+It follows the recommendations from SILCA, the manufacturer I like best, but you can use what you want.
+See links to their videos below.

 ## Features

 - **OAuth Integration with Strava**: Securely log in using your Strava account.